kennyklee123/Chat-App-in-React/README.md

 # Real-Time-Chat-App
-This App allows users to enter chat rooms and talk to other users.
+This App allows users to enter create and join chat rooms, up to 25 users in a single chatroom!
-This app was built using React, Node, Express, and Socket.io.
+This web app was built using React, Node, Express, and Socket.io.

 To run this program run enter npm install and start in the server and client folder.